risg99/Predicting-Food-Delivery-Time/README.md

 * machineHack.ipynb - ipynb file that cleans the data, applies ML algorithm to find the delivery time
 * output.xlsx - results on the Data_Test.xlsx stored as per the sample file
 * train.py - python file for cleaning the data

+# Assumptions:
+In this project's dataset, we have considered 0 mins delay due to traffic or remote place locations of the user's house for delivery.